swe-students-fall2025/2-web-app-supercoolapp/README.md

 ## Product vision statement

-Our Footprints web application provides a platform for hikers to browse trails.
-Users can quickly find, edit, and add trail routes, so planning and sharing hikes is seamless.
+Our Footprints web application provides a platform for hikers to browse trails, where users can quickly find, edit, and add trail routes.

 ## User stories